 Preventing or slowing down the progression of CKD

-Once CKD has developed, in many cases it tends gradually to become worse over months or years.
-This can occur even if an underlying cause has been treated.
-You should have checks every now and then by your GP or practice nurse to monitor your kidney function - the estimated glomerular filtration rate (eGFR) test.
+There are ways to stop CKD becoming any worse or to slow down any progression.
+You should have checks every now and then by your GP or practice nurse to monitor your kidney function - the eGFR test.
 They will also give you treatment and advice on how to prevent or slow down the progression of CKD.
 This usually includes:

 - Blood pressure control.
 The most important treatment to prevent or delay the progression of CKD, whatever the underlying cause, is to keep your blood pressure well controlled.
 Most people with CKD will require medication to control their blood pressure.
 Your doctor will give you a target blood pressure level to aim for.
 This is usually below 130/80 mm Hg, and even lower in some circumstances.